hernantz/blog/content/one-configpy-to-config-all.md

     print(False)
 ```

-But this code have some issues:
+Why is getting config variables directly a bad idea?

-if env var `DEBUG=False` this code will print `True` because
+If env var `DEBUG=False` this code will print `True` because
 `os.environ.get("DEBUG", False)` will return an string `‘False’` instead of a
 boolean `False`.
 And a non-empty string has a `True` boolean value.
 We can’t
 (dis|en)able debug with env var `DEBUG=yes|no`, `DEBUG=1|0`,